What is procrastination?

 - Faulty thinking: Assuming that if you ignore the task long enough it will go away, or failing to adequately plan how much time and effort the job will take.

 - Perfectionism—fears of doing a less than perfect job interfere with your productivity: Repeatedly applying more pressure to yourself than is necessary due to the expectation that you must hand in nothing less than a perfect piece of work.
 Possibly, you may believe that you have to read everything ever written on a subject before you can begin to write your assignment.
-You may even think that you haven’t done the best you could possibly do, so it’s not good enough to hand in.
+You may even think that you haven’t done the best you could do, so it’s not good enough to hand in.

 - Fear of evaluation: Concern about your assessment becoming a reflection of your worth.
 You may consider that if you don’t get an ‘HD’, you are a failure or that if you fail an exam, you’re a poor student or people will think less of you.